cantaloupe-project/cantaloupe/README.md

 * Simple
 * Self-contained
-* Easy to get working
+* Easy to install and get working
 * Pluggable resolvers for filesystem and HTTP sources
 * Pluggable processors to support a wide variety of source image formats
 * Excellent performance possible with (some types of) massive images